robsontenorio/laravel-keycloak-guard/README.md

 Default is `username`.*

-The field from "users" table that contains the user unique identifier (eg.  username, email, nickname).
+The field from `users` table that contains the user unique identifier (eg.  username, email, nickname).
 This will be confronted against  `token_principal_attribute` attribute, while authenticating.

 ✔️ **token_principal_attribute**